BanG Dream! Ave Mujica: Manga

+Anime film

+In August 2025, an anime film serving as a sequel to the television series was revealed to be in production, later titled BanG Dream!
+Ave Mujica prima aurora.
+It will be directed by Kōdai Kakimoto, written by Akiko Waba and Midori Gotō, and produced by Nichicaline.
+The film is scheduled to release in Japanese theaters on October 16, 2026.

 Reception

 Prior to the series' release, Christopher Farris of Anime News Network expressed excitement for its premiere, as he imagined it would be "potentially...more unhinged" than BanG Dream!
 It's MyGO!!!!!, and praised the opening and ending sequences.
 Steve Jones anticipated the premiere as well, saying he was eager to see the "melodrama" and more potential yuri elements.
 Nick Creamer wrote on the Crunchyroll blog that the series "shows every intention of being even more insane" than It's MyGO!!!!!.

 In an ANN preview guide for the series, Farris suggested watching It's MyGO!!!!! beforehand, as he felt the narrative would be difficult to follow without prior knowledge of its predecessor.
 He commented that the series aimed to reframe Sakiko in a "more sympathetic light" than previously, making her a more complex character, and praised the writing by Yuniko Ayana, and called it "earned continuation" of It's MyGO!!!!!.
 Farris reviewed the series for ANN.
-He praised the series writing by Ayana which "defined by smaller, subtler details that dot the stories" which later contribute to strong plotlines and character developments, while rewarding repeat viewing, noted that Sakiko's backstory is "more ambiguously complex" than it appeared at first, asserted that the series narrative focuses on satisifcation, self-care, and the "line between selflessness and self-destruction," and praised the animation by Sanzigen.
+He praised the series writing by Ayana which "defined by smaller, subtler details that dot the stories" which later contribute to strong plotlines and character developments, while rewarding repeat viewing, noted that Sakiko's backstory is "more ambiguously complex" than it appeared at first, asserted that the series narrative focuses on satisfaction, self-care, and the "line between selflessness and self-destruction," and praised the animation by Sanzigen.
 In reviews of episodes 4 and 5, Farris described everyone in the Ave Mujica band as "damaged teen[s] desperately in need of therapy," said that series is "very funny" in a dark humor way, and praised series director Hiroshi Morita, but had mixed views on the subtitling by the third-party company contracted by Crunchyroll.
 The series was ranked as the most popular anime of the Winter 2025 anime season as the result of a poll of Dengeki Online readers during the series' broadcast in February 2025.

-Episode 7 received polarized reactions from Chinese audiences, as its focus on Crychic and the plot twists proved divisive.
+As said some Chinese-language media, series, especially its seventh episode, sparked polarized reactions and discussions among viewers due to its plot twists and the singer's vocal skills.
+Wu Jianye, writing in the Chinese digital newspaper The Paper, gave a mixed review and criticized the series for having very few performances by the band throughout the story, overemphasizing the characters' extreme personalities and conflicts, and overall having an exaggerated tone which was considered unrealistic.

-Sequel and anime film
+Sequel

-A sequel to both Ave Mujica and It's MyGO!!!!! was announced following the release of the anime's thirteenth and final episode on March 27, 2025, with filming in northern Europe being conducted.
-In August 2025, an anime movie was also revealed to be in production.
+A sequel to both Ave Mujica and It's MyGO!!!!! was announced following the release of the anime's thirteenth and final episode in March 2025, with filming in northern Europe being conducted.
+The anime is set to premiere in January 2027 on Nippon TV and its affiliates.